-This situation is usually due to a student creating two accounts, one having the subscription.
-When later signing into the account without the subscription, the student is asked to subscribe.
+This situation is usually due to a student having two zyBooks accounts, with only one having the subscription.
+When signing in to the account without the subscription, the student is asked to subscribe.

 - One cause of two accounts is a student using variations of their school email (firstname.lastname@example.org and email@example.com), or mistyping their email (firstname.lastname@example.org, or email@example.com).

-- Students sometimes use a gmail or yahoo email, then later their university email.
+- Students sometimes initially use a gmail or yahoo email, then later register their university email.

 You can always check which account you are logged into by clicking your name in the upper right-hand corner and selecting "My profile".
-Note that in some cases when your school's website creates an account for you, your name might be "LTI User" or "zyBooks User".
+Note that in cases where your school's website creates an account for you, your name might be "LTI User" or "zyBooks User".

-If you've already subscribed but are being asked to pay again, try other emails you might have used.
+If you've already subscribed but are being asked to pay again, try other emails you may have used.
 If you can't remember, contact firstname.lastname@example.org.

-If you have multiple accounts in zyBooks, feel free to ask email@example.com to merge your emails into one account.
+If you have multiple accounts in zyBooks, feel free to ask email@example.com to merge your accounts into a single one.

-If you have purchased an access key from your bookstore you do not need to pay again, you can enter your access key in the field provided.
-If you do not see a field for an access key, your zyBook may not support access keys.
-If you bought an access key but your zyBook does not support access keys you may have bought an access key for a different zyBook.
-Contact firstname.lastname@example.org and let them know what access key you bought and the zyBook code for the zyBook you need and our support team can help you get subscribed to the correct zyBook.
+If you have purchased an access key from your bookstore, you do not need to pay again.
+Instead, enter the access key in the field provided.
+If no access key field exists, your zyBook may not support access keys.
+If you bought an access key but your zyBook does not support access keys, you may have bought an access key for a different zyBook.
+Contact firstname.lastname@example.org and let them know your access key and your class' zyBook code.